SamerAlsayegh/node-steam-bot-manager/README.md

 # NodeJS Bot Management Tool
-A bot management tool for [Steam Community](http://www.steamcommunity.com) which uses NodeJS.
+A bot management tool for [Steam Community](http://www.steamcommunity.com) built using NodeJS backend.

+## Scope of the project
+The scope of this project is to be a SteamBot alternative for NodeJS.

 # CAUTION:
-#### I do not recommend running any bots in production mode, as there are possibly many caveats I have not yet discovered.
-Until further notice, I recommend only trying out the functionality and reporting any problems you encounter.
+#### It is not recommended to run this tool in production mode.

 ## Demo:
 TODO: None available yet.

+## Examples:
+You can check examples of bots you can build by navigating to the 'examples' folder in the root of the project.

 ## Features:
 - Talk to people on the Bot's friends list